juliankrzysiak/portfolio/README.md

 I wanted to build a simple one-page personal website, and with each new project, I might as well learn something new.

 So I picked Astro, a framework utilizing static site generation, which was the perfect use case for me; a small, fast, simple website.

-The development process was enjoyable, and due to the intentional lack of JavaScript (the only JS I have is for controlling the light/dark mode), the creation was quick as well as the loading times.
+The development process was enjoyable, and I tried to use as little Javascript as possible.
+The only two instances where I have it is for controlling light/dark mode and copying my email to the clipboard.
+I implemented both of these using Svelte since I wanted to practice using it after learning about it recently.

 ### Optimizations

 Using static site generation makes the website pretty fast already.
 The included images are also optimized by Astro.

-Designing the whole website for both mobile and desktop, in both light and dark mode, was very beneficial.
+Designing the whole website ahead of time, for both mobile and desktop, in both light and dark mode, was very beneficial.
 I can mess up and develop the design much faster in Figma, and then I just have to copy the design over.
 The design is also more coherent and clean.

+Initially I styled the whole website in Tailwind CSS, but I decided to convert everything to vanilla CSS since I felt like I was getting rusty with the fundamentals.

 Also, I had to change some things to be more accessible; I would rather have a more accessible website than a more aesthetic website (but you can certainly have both!).
 I was going to add some superfluous animations and the like, but at the end of the day, this website is just for information.